maiermic/trajecmp/doc/concept.md

 #### Distance Function
 There is a wide range of distance functions to choose from.
 Each has its pros and cons.
-Good results are obtained using a [modified Hausdorff distance function](modifiedHausdorffDistFn).
+Good results are obtained using a [modified Hausdorff distance function][modifiedHausdorffDistFn].

 ![modified-hausdorff-distance](img/modified-hausdorff-distance.png)